farzana0/Probabilistic-Models-and-Machine-Learning-Assignment/ReadMe.txt

 readmits.py
 This file reads the dataset and constructs the matrices.

-There are four python files,each for each question.
+There are four python files, one for each question.

 Script1.py:
 The results are as follows: PCA, LDA, t-SNE